heavyai/heavydb/docs/mapd-guide/tables.rst

 The ``<property>`` in the optional WITH clause can be

 -  ``fragment_size``: number of rows per fragment which is a unit of the table for query processing.
-It defaults to 8 million rows and is not expected to be changed.
+It defaults to 32 million rows and is not expected to be changed.
+-  ``max_rows``: maximum number of rows allowed in the table.
+When this limit is reached, the oldest fragment will be removed.
+The default is 2^62.
 -  ``page_size``: number of bytes for an I/O page.
 This defaults to 1MB
    and does not need to be changed.